 Recovery has been remarkably quick (externally, anyway).
 I was off pain relief within 24 hours of surgery, home and relatively comfortable within 48 hours.
 Food (of the puréed or finely chewed variety) has been going down with more ease than I’ve experienced in roughly 2.5 years — no nausea, no need to lie down to help it pass, no need for tiny helpings.
 Normal energy levels are starting to return.
 My depression is lifting even further.
 It’s nothing short of miraculous!

-I look forward to using this new lease on life to catch up on various projects (like x100.365, which I’ve struggled to keep up with!), but mostly to become a better husband and daddy.
+I look forward to using this new lease on life to catch up on various projects (like x100.365, which I’ve struggled to keep up with!), but mostly to become a better person.